 Year 8 Art is an extension of Year 7 Art and students are expected to maintain their visual diary of ideas, experimentation and practice work.
 They are expected to work from their visual diaries to create many of their finished works.
-Students are required to make notes in their diaries commenting on how things may or may not have worked and collecting reference material from magazines and newspapers etc. Part of the diary of work will include notes on any exhibitions or shows that they have been able to see.
-In Year 8 students build on the skills acquired in Year 7 and undertake projects in Portraiture, Perspective drawing and Lino printing.
-Ceramics skills in hand building techniques and throwing are also introduced in Year 8.
+In Year 8 students build on the skills acquired in Year 7 and undertake projects in drawing, portraiture, and lino printing.